nehanarayankar/Tableau_City_Bike_Project/README.md

 -   **Mobile App Insights:** Incorporating data from mobile app usage could enhance the analysis, providing insights into user engagement and app-specific patterns, such as peak usage times or features most frequently used.

+## License

+The data used in this project is publicly available through the NYC Citi Bike Data Repository, which is provided under an open data license.
+However, the Tableau visualizations and any derived insights or analysis created in this project are protected under the following terms:

+## Acknowledgements

+I want to extend my sincere thanks and recognition to the following individuals, organizations, and resources that contributed to this project:

+**NYC Citi Bike:** For providing the public bike usage data that served as the foundation for this analysis.

+**Tableau:** For their powerful data visualization tools that enabled the creation of the dashboards and insights presented in this project.

+**Open Data NYC:** For making the Citi Bike data publicly available and easily accessible for analysis.

+## Conclusion

+This analysis of the NYCCiti Bike data provides valuable insights into bike usage patterns, station performance, and user behavior.
+Through the use of Tableau visualizations, we were able to identify key trends, such as peak usage times, popular stations, and differences in ride durations across various user types.
+By implementing the recommendations from this analysis, Citi Bike can optimize operations, enhance user engagement, and improve overall service efficiency.
+This project not only highlights the power of data in improving urban mobility but also offers a foundation for future enhancements and data-driven decision-making to further elevate the Citi Bike experience.